literalplus/sic/README.md

 Specifically, _sic_ allows anyone knowing a secret code to register, view and manage quotes and people.
 It also provides a convenient print view which allows people to print quotes for displaying them on a wall or something.
-They can also select multiple quotes for printing into a single file or print all quotes with a specific rating.
+(This is totally not what we did with teacher quotes) They can also select multiple quotes for printing into a single file or print all quotes with a specific rating.

 ## Installation